Frequently Asked Questions

 Can a taxpayer file a consolidated sales tax return if they have more than one business located in Louisiana?

-Stores located in tax increment financing districts and all hotels and motels in Louisiana are prohibited from filing on a consolidated basis.
+Yes, as long as the designated primary account and location account qualify for consolidated filing.
+Stores located in tax increment financing districts and all traditional hotels and motels in Louisiana are prohibited from filing on a consolidated basis.
 These taxes are dedicated in whole or in part to special parish funds in the state Treasury, and therefore, each location must report individually.

 Dealers whose sales tax liabilities averages less than $500 per month after filing six returns may apply to file on a quarterly basis.